- Your star rating is most important

 In the past, the path a consumer took from discovery to purchase was pretty hazy.
 It would start with a need—say, for a local barber—and then possibly include a Yellow Pages search, some word-of-mouth recommendations, and maybe a little window shopping.

 Womply’s reputation management software is built for busy small business owners like you.
-Get a free demo.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 Today, that flow has moved completely online.
 When people want to spend money locally, they pull out their smartphone, do a “near me” search, and then research the businesses produced by that search.